jesusredondo/BattleLineLike/README.md

 # BattleLineLike
-Free and open source implementation of the board game Battle Line
+Free and open source implementation of the board game Battle Line.

+All the rights belong to the original designers of the board game.